 Competitive infrastructure costs

 With the number of providers of TV White Space equipment increasing, it is now an affordable solution, thanks to economies of scale.
-As usage continues to grow, a more competitive environment should lower costs even further.
+As usage continues to grow, a more competitive environment will lower costs even further.

 Unlike a fibre network deployment, a TV White Space deployment is free of expensive building work, road excavations and other physical disruptions.